-I had the pleasure of camping in the high desert Tuesday night as the rest of the world watched in horror, one jaw-dropping state at a time.
+I had the pleasure of camping in the high desert Tuesday night as the rest of the world watched, one jaw-dropping state at a time, as Trump was elected president.
 In the morning I drove into town and turned on the radio to be shocked by the news, all at once.
-I began to race through the rhetoric of Trump's campaign, the policies he vowed to extinguish and the power he’ll have with a congress behind him: supreme court, trade policies, immigration, national security, social policy, healthcare—holy crap, he’s going to repeal Obamacare.
+I began to race through the rhetoric of Trump’s campaign, the policies he vowed to extinguish and the power he’ll have with a congress behind him: supreme court, trade policies, immigration, national security, social policy, healthcare—holy crap, he’s going to repeal Obamacare.
 As with much of his campaign promises, he vowed to remove legislation without a plan as to what would replace it.
 So what will Trumpcare look like?

 What’s wrong with Obamacare?

 Trump is clear on his stance.
 Republicans in congress have tried to repeal the Affordable Care Act literally dozens of times.
 The extraordinary vigor behind the attempts was likely motivated by the simple fact that the bill is paramount to its adopted namesake (and mortal enemy), Obama.
 However, partisan politics aside, the main gripe with the bill was in the mandate to purchase care.
 I like to summarize ACA initiatives by how they were meant to affect uninsured populations:

 - Those who are too sick – ACA imposed regulations on insurers to prevent blocking people with pre-existing conditions.
 Those with chronic conditions are huge cost drivers for payers so, accordingly, they charged them more.
 The problem is insurance got so expensive that it wasn’t much insurance at all and this population was driven out of the market.
 ACA restricted pricing on a given policy to simply age, smoking status, and location.